iodigital-com/io-technology/data/blog/first-glance-at-azure-container-apps.md

 ## Some more on the calculation of the costs :)

-the number of vCPU seconds = (#requests \* execution time) / concurrent requests per container app.
+The number of vCPU seconds = (#requests \* execution time) / concurrent requests per container app.
 If thats more that 180.000 you start paying.
 The denominator here is a bit tricky naming-wise.
 In the Azure Pricing Calculator it seems to be the number of simultaneous requests, but actually it is the number of concurrent requests your container can handle (as autoscaling will be done if it cant handle it).

 With this calculation it pays of to do proper microservicing, making the Apps small.

 Note that the calcultor does not seem to take into account the idle time of an instance if you decide to have 1 instance always online.
 It's not really clear to me yet how long the warmup time is for the first instance to be able to have the default to 0 instances.

-# To Sum up
+## To Sum up

 This new Azure resource for docker containers look very promising.
 As container instances has very limited functionality and AKS is quite complex to master, container apps seem a very promising resource.
 It can be for the gamechanger for docker images, what App Services have been for webservices.